xIBBAx/GenAI-B2C-Latest/examples/widget/README.md

 # Onyx Chat Bot Widget

-Note: The widget requires a Onyx API key, which is a paid (cloud/enterprise) feature.
+Note: The widget requires a Techpeek AI API key, which is a paid (cloud/enterprise) feature.

-This is a code example for how you can use Onyx's APIs to build a chat bot widget for a website!
+This is a code example for how you can use Techpeek's APIs to build a chat bot widget for a website!
 The main code to look at can be found in `src/app/widget/Widget.tsx`.

 ## Getting Started